 Cravings for unhealthy snacks always seem to come unexpectedly.
 Although you may feel good after eating a nice meal, you may still find it almost impossible to resist the temptation of having a bowl of ice cream.
 While treating yourself from time to time is perfectly okay, you may encounter a bigger problem if those occasional unhealthy snacks turn into binges.
-This is not only bad for your health but also doesn’t help set a good example for your kids.
+This is bad for your health and doesn’t help set a good example for your kids.

 11 Ways To Avoid Unhealthy Snacks And Set A Good Example For Your Kids

-Parents are role models, meaning that children will often build their eating habits by watching what their parents choose to eat every day.
+Parents are role models, meaning children will often build their eating habits by watching what their parents eat every day.
 In this article, you will find eleven valuable ways to avoid eating unhealthy snacks and help your kids build a healthy relationship with food.

 Plan Your Meals In Advance